dvdmc/choral-mr/README.md

 docker compose -f docker-compose-{tb/as2}.yaml build
 ```

 The Turtlebot's companion computer is an Intel NUC connected to the base via USB.
-The Surveyor drone's companion computer is an Nvidia Jetson Nano set up with JetPack 4.6 JetPack 4.6.6 [L4T 32.7.6] and a the Pixhawk firmware version is v1.14.
+The Surveyor drone's companion computer is an Nvidia Jetson Nano set up with JetPack 4.6 JetPack 4.6.6 [L4T 32.7.6] and a Pixhawk with firmware version v1.14.

 ### Configuring GPU usage (optional)